opensearch-project/documentation-website/_query-dsl/term/range.md

 The first date that we specify is the anchor date or the starting point for the date math.
 Add two trailing pipe symbols.
 You could then add one day (`+1d`) or subtract two weeks (`-2w`).
 This math expression is relative to the anchor date that you specify.

-You could also round off dates by adding a forward slash to the date or time unit.
+You can also round off dates by adding a forward slash to the date or time unit.

 To find products added in the last year and rounded off by month: